The Breastplate of Righteousness

 Keep your hearts safe!
-Put on the breastplate of righteousness as part of the armor of God
+Put on the breastplate of righteousness as part of the armour of God.

 The physical breastplate defends all the vital organs that are contained in the thorax.
 In the same way, the breastplate of righteousness defends everything on which the man’s spiritual existence depends.